-Located on the grounds of the Glebe House Museum, the Gertrude Jekyll Garden is open free to the public year-round, seven days a week from dawn to dusk.
+Located on the grounds of the Glebe House Museum, the Gertrude Jekyll Garden is open and free to the public year-round, seven days a week from dawn to dusk.

 Harkness Memorial State Park – Waterford

 The gardens, grounds, picnic area and waterfront are open year-round, and visitors (and dogs) are welcome until sundown.
 Parking is free for residents with a Connecticut license plate.